Relintai/pandemonium_engine_docs/tutorials/math/matrices_and_transforms.md

 For moving in 3D, you would need to replace "x" with "basis.x".

+Note:
-.. note:: In actual projects, you can use `translate_object_local` in 3D
+ In actual projects, you can use `translate_object_local` in 3D
           or `move_local_x` and `move_local_y` in 2D to do this.

 Applying transforms onto transforms